MadNLP/powertech-tutorial/docs/src/1-powerflow.md

 ````

 This is the matrix we need in the Newton algorithm.
 But before implementing it, we need
-one last routine to pass the data from the vector `Jx` (in COO format) to the nonzeroes
+one last routine to pass the data from the vector `Jx` (in COO format) to the nonzeros
 in the CSC matrix G. To do this, we use the following trick:

 ````@example 1-powerflow